Dubuque area retailers welcome customers back into stores

 Bradley said she had served 15 customers in the first 90 minutes of business on Saturday morning.

-In Dyersville, J & R Boutique owner Jennifer Recker said she has had many Mother’s Day shoppers since re-opening on Friday.
+In Dyersville, J & R Fashions owner Jennifer Recker said she has had many Mother’s Day shoppers since re-opening on Friday.

 “They’re buying gift certificates, accessories, jewelry, handbags, a lot of that kind of thing,” she said.